ayan32/Movie-Data-Analysis/README.md

 <h3><b>Code File</b></h3>
 This project contains one code file.
 <ul>
   <li><b>movieDataCode.py:</b> Contains the code for all the weekly data analysis assignments.
-I put them in one because all the assignments built on each other in the same dataset, which means I can use code from earlier assignments in later assignments.</li>
+I put them in one because all the assignments built on each other in the same dataset, which means I can use code from earlier assignments in later assignments.
+Comments were used throughout the file to split the code between assignments and questions.</li>
 </ul>

 <h3>Contact</h3>